Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 ### Permission flags

 - **Purpose**: Control feature access based on user roles or entitlements.
-- **Benefits**: Get early feedback from select user groups or deliver enhanced functionality to premium users.
+- **Benefits**: Getting early feedback from select user groups or delivering enhanced functionality to premium users.
 - **Lifespan**: Varies from short-lived to permanent.

-Permissioning toggles allow for features to be selectively enabled for different user segments, such as internal, beta, or premium users.
+Permission flags allow for features to be selectively enabled for different user segments, such as internal, beta, or premium users.
 They help with phased feature exposure and help drive engagement and value differentiation.
 Their lifespan can vary significantly.
 While they might be permanent for certain features exclusive to specific user tiers, it’s crucial to distinguish these from short-lived feature flags.
 For features eventually intended for broader release, the toggles should be transitional, aligning with broader access strategies and product evolution.

 ## Use cases for feature flags